Mwangi625/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles lists files in a long format
+Script to print all files long format